GerardoRodriguezB/Car-Segmentation-In-Video-Using-SAM2/README.md

 In this repository is used SAM2 to segment cars in a traffic road video.
 In each frame, cars are detected using [YOLOv8](https://docs.ultralytics.com/models/yolov8/) small, and then the boxes are passed to [SAM2](https://github.com/facebookresearch/sam2) to segment the cars.
 It is also used [SORT](https://github.com/abewley/sort) to track cars in the scene.

+Creeate an Anaconda environment using `python=3.10`.
 If you have a GPU compatible with CUDA install

 ```bash
 pip install torch==2.7.1 torchvision==0.22.1 torchaudio==2.7.1 --index-url https://download.pytorch.org/whl/cu118